Temple of Peace (Toowong Cemetery): History

 Such was Richard Ramo's grief at these losses that he designed and built the temple as the last resting place of Fred's body and the ashes of two of his soldier sons.
 The body of Ramo's dog, which had been poisoned, also was interred in the memorial.
 The temple was more than just a personal memorial, it was an expression of revulsion of war, containing many pacifist and anti-war inscriptions.

 A dedication ceremony was conducted on 6 December 1924 and was attended by several thousand people, many of them socialists, pacifists, and members of the Industrial Workers of the World.
 A band played "The Red Flag" as a coffin was placed in the memorial.

 However, researchers have been unable to confirm Ramo's claims of three sons dying in World War I. Ramo was an immigrant from Prussia who changed his name from Karl Retzlaff.
 He had three sons with his wife, Elsie, one of whom enlisted under the Anglicised name of Gordon Redcliff and died on 1 November at Gallipoli as Ramo claimed.
+According to the Commonwealth War Graves Commission he is buried at Shrapnel Valley Cemetery in Gallipoli.
 However, there is no evidence in relation to either the births, military service or deaths of sons Victor and Henry as Ramo claimed, and historian Judith Mackay has declared that "the other two [sons] are complete inventions".
 Ramo did have other two sons, Percy and Cecil, but neither died during the war.
 Cecil enlisted under the name Cecil John Valentine Raymo and Percy Redcliff did not enlist.
 All of Ramo's sons were estranged from Ramo as Ramo had deserted the family when they were children.
-In a series of reports in The Sunday Mail in 2001, the Template of Peace was declared by the newspaper a "fake".
+In a series of reports in The Sunday Mail in 2001, the Temple of Peace was declared by the newspaper a "fake".